Key Takeaways (TLDR)

 12:45-1:45 Putting together a Voice of Brand for a client’s Brand Messaging Guide

-1:45-2:00 Free time, stretch break, laundry in the dryer, and boiling more tea water
+1:45-2:00 Free time, stretch break, laundry in the dryer, and boiling more water for tea

 2:00-3:00 Write outline for a Content with Character episode